Dean's Scholars Program

 About the Program

-Dean’s Scholars is a two-year program for Juniors and Seniors in the Elliott School interested in expanding their knowledge of the field of international affairs.
-It allows selected students to research a topic in which they are interested, to interact with a variety of actors in the field, and to strengthen valuable research, writing, and presentation skills.
-Through mentorship and personalized guidance, our scholars are offered the support and tools they need to build valuable professional connections, to pursue their passion for research, and to explore fellowship opportunities relevant to their interests.
+Dean’s Scholars is a selective cohort-based program for Elliott School students who are interested in expanding their knowledge of the field of international affairs.
+Students pursue an independent research topic of their choosing, collect data and conduct data analysis, and strengthen valuable research, writing, and presentation skills.
+Through mentorship and personalized guidance, Dean’s Scholars are offered the support and tools they need to build valuable professional connections, to pursue their passion for research, and to explore fellowship opportunities relevant to their interests.

-Each student will select a faculty mentor and work with their mentor throughout the two years to design and execute their project.
-They will also attend a sequence of three required research courses taught by the Associate Director of the program and receive support and mentorship from him.
-Additionally, students in the program participate in exclusive Dean’s Scholars events and receive financial support to offset some of their research expenses.
+Each student selects a faculty mentor with whom they work throughout the program to design and execute their project.
+Dean’s Scholars also enroll in a sequence of two required research and writing courses taught by program faculty who offer individualized support and mentorship.
+Additionally, students in the program participate in research conferences and are eligible to apply for financial support to offset their research expenses.

 Application Information